-QUESTION: WHAT CAN WE (VULNERABLE POPULATIONS) DO TO STAY HEALTHY DURING THIS STRESSFUL RECOVERY PERIOD?
+QUESTION: WHAT CAN WE DO TO STAY HEALTHY DURING THIS STRESSFUL RECOVERY PERIOD?

-Note: This message is geared toward vulnerable populations (anyone with functional impairments or previous trauma).
-It is also applicable to the general population so can be used with other messages about self-care.
+[Note: This message is geared toward vulnerable populations (anyone with functional impairments or previous trauma).
+It is also applicable to the general population and can be used with other messages about self-care.]